District courts of India

 The district courts of India are the district courts of the state governments in India for every district or for one or more districts together taking into account of the number of cases, population distribution in the district.
 They administer justice in India at a district level.

-The civil court district court is judged by the district and sessions judge.
-This is the principal court of original civil jurisdiction besides the high court of the state and which derives its jurisdiction in civil matters primarily from the Code of Civil Procedure.
-The district court is also a court of sessions when it exercises its jurisdiction on criminal matters under the Code of Criminal Procedure.
-The district court is presided over by a district judge appointed by the state governor with on the advice of chief justice of that high court.
+The civil court/district court is judged by the district and sessions judge who is the judicial head of a district with a limited control over administration also.
+It is the principal court of original civil jurisdiction besides the high court of the state and which derives its jurisdiction in civil matters primarily from the Code of Civil Procedure.
+The district court is also a court of sessions when it exercises its jurisdiction on criminal matters under the Bharatiya Nagarik Suraksha Sanhita.
+The district court is presided over by a district judge appointed by the governor of the state with on the advice of chief justice of that high court.
 In addition to the district judge there may be a number of additional district judges and assistant district judges depending on the workload.
 The additional district judge and the court presided have equivalent jurisdiction as the district judge and their district court.

 However, the district judge has supervisory control over additional and assistant district judges, including decisions on the allocation of work among them.
 The district and sessions judge is often referred to as "district judge" when presiding over civil matters and "sessions judge" when presiding over criminal matters.
 Being the highest judge at district level, the district judge also enjoys the power to manage the state funds allocated for the development of judiciary in the district.